columbia-it/django-jsonapi-training/docs/cli_client.md

 print(courses.payload['included'][0]['id'])
 pprint(courses.payload['included'][0]['attributes'], indent=2)
 ```

+See the demo app source code for more sophisticated ORM operations.

 Following is a sample execution of the above code snippets.
 Your mileage may vary based on what data is in
 your resource server.